Contents

 • Eating is allowed on board, but alcoholic beverages are prohibited.

-Frequently asked questions about hop-on-hop-off Seine River cruise
+Frequently asked questions about Hop-on Hop-off Seine River cruise

 Can I explore neighborhoods near the stops?